Seenotdienst: World War II

-In response to the heavy toll of German air action against Great Britain July–August 1940, Adolf Galland recommended that German pilots in trouble over the ocean make an emergency water landing in their aircraft instead of bailing out and parachuting down.
+In response to the heavy toll of German air action against Great Britain in July–August 1940, Adolf Galland recommended that German pilots in trouble over the ocean make an emergency water landing in their aircraft, instead of bailing out and parachuting down.
 The aircraft each carried an inflatable rubber raft which would help the airmen avoid hypothermia from continued immersion in the cold water, and increase the time available for rescue.
 By comparison, British fighters such the Supermarine Spitfire and the Hawker Hurricane did not carry inflatable rafts, only life jackets which were little help against the cold.

-In July 1940, a white-painted He 59 operating near Deal, Kent was shot down and the crew taken captive because it was sharing the air with 12 Bf 109 fighters and because the British were wary of Luftwaffe aircraft dropping spies and saboteurs.
+In July 1940, a white-painted He 59 operating near Deal, Kent was shot down and the crew taken captive because it was sharing the air with 12 Bf 109 fighters and the British were wary of Luftwaffe aircraft dropping spies and saboteurs.
 The German pilot's log showed that he had noted the position and direction of British convoys—British officials determined that this constituted military reconnaissance, not rescue work.

 The Air Ministry issued Bulletin 1254 indicating that all enemy air-sea rescue aircraft were to be destroyed if encountered.
 Winston Churchill later wrote "We did not recognise this means of rescuing enemy pilots who had been shot down in action, in order that they might come and bomb our civil population again."
 Germany protested this order on the grounds that rescue aircraft were part of the Geneva Convention agreement stipulating that belligerents must respect each other's "mobile sanitary formations" such as field ambulances and hospital ships.
 Churchill argued that rescue aircraft were not anticipated by the treaty, and were not covered.

 British attacks on He 59s increased.
-The Seenotdienst ordered the rescue aircraft armed as well as painted in the camouflage scheme of their area of operation.
+The Seenotdienst ordered the rescue aircraft armed and painted in the camouflage scheme of their area of operation.
 The use of civil registration and red cross markings was abandoned.
 A Seenotdienst gunner shot down an attacking No. 43 Squadron RAF Hurricane fighter on July 20.
 Rescue flights were to be protected by fighter aircraft when possible.

 In August, a few captured French and Dutch seaplanes were modified for rescue and attached to the organization.
 Some three-engined Dornier Do 24 flying boats that were built in the Netherlands, and eight French Bréguet 521 Bizerte models were refitted with standard Seenotdienst rescue supplies.
 Further bases set up at Le Havre, Brest, St. Nazaire and Royan.
 More aircraft were brought under Seenotdienst command on an ad hoc basis, depending on the urgency.

 On May 22, 1941, in the Mediterranean Sea off the coast of Crete, a squadron of Do 24s was called upon to rescue survivors of the sinking of the —some 65 British sailors were picked up.
 In the battle for Malta, some 1,000 rescue missions were flown by Do 24s, with many shot down.
 In saving Italian sailors from the battleship Roma, four out of five Do 24T aircraft were shot down.
 The fifth flying boat rescued 19 men.